charlie-jay2/flexastatus/content/issues/2024-01-14-slowed-response-time.md

 *Investigating* - We are investigating a potential issue that might affect the response time of our bot to client. - 6:04PM UTC

 *Investigating* - We have found the root cause to the issue and the development team are working towards bringing Flexa back to it's normal state. - 6:49PM UTC

+*﻿Resolved* - We have restored a previous save of data and pushed that onto the server which has resolved the issue with slow response times.